[Moderate revision–posted 5/5/21 (replaces 10/23/18 edition)]

 OP 60.05: Respiratory Protection Program

-PURPOSE: The purpose of the Texas Tech University (TTU) respiratory protection program is to ensure the protection of all employees who are required to wear a respirator while performing their duties.
+PURPOSE: The purpose of the Texas Tech University (TTU) respiratory protection program is to ensure the protection of all employees and students who are required to wear a respirator while performing their duties.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health and Safety (EH&S) and the Managing Director for Engineering Services within the Operations Division.
-Substantive revisions will be forwarded through the Assistant Vice President for Operations and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health & Safety (EH&S) and the Managing Director for Engineering Services within the Operations Division.
+Substantive revisions will be forwarded to the Associate Vice President for Operations

-Employee protection will be accomplished by complying with guidance in 29 CFR 1910.134, 1910.1001, and 40 CFR 763.121 Subpart G. No employee will be given a respirator or instructed to use one without approval from EH&S. Respirators shall be used only where engineering or administrative controls are not practical and where a respirator assigned protection factor is sufficient for worker protection.
+Employee and student protection will be accomplished by complying with guidance in 29 CFR 1910.134, 1910.1001, and 40 CFR 763.121 Subpart G. No employee or student will be given a respirator or instructed to use one without approval from EH&S. Respirators shall be used only where engineering or administrative controls are not practical and where a respirator assigned protection factor is sufficient for respiratory wearer protection.

-All employees required to wear a respirator will be trained annually in the proper use and limitations of the equipment.
-The employee must be given time to handle the respirator and wear it in a normal air situation.
+All employees or students required to wear a respirator will be trained annually in the proper use and limitations of the equipment.
+The employee or student must be given time to handle the respirator and wear it in a normal air situation.
 He/she must adjust the equipment until it is comfortable and wear the mask for at least five minutes before a fit test is performed.
-Those employees required to wear respirators in IDLH (immediately dangerous to life or health) atmospheres shall be trained in rescue procedures.
+Those employees or students required to wear respirators in IDLH (immediately dangerous to life or health) atmospheres shall be trained in rescue procedures.
 EH& S will retain training records for all personnel requiring training.

 Training will include the following: